-The World's Biggest Cave National Geographic presents The World's Biggest Cave, a TV special that gives us a close-up look at Son Doong, a huge recently-discovered underground labyrinth in Vietnam.
+The World's Biggest Cave.
+National Geographic presents The World's Biggest Cave, a TV special that gives us a close-up look at Son Doong, a huge recently-discovered underground labyrinth in Vietnam.

 From giant spiders to gamma ray bursts, nature has gotten more mileage out of the same old material than the writers of The Simpsons.
 But sometimes the things she comes up with are so goose-fucking insane they make Crispin Glover look like Jean-Luc Picard.
 We're talking about creatures that seemed to have abandoned all earthly processes of evolution to achieve pure horror.
 Like...
 Deep Sea Hatchetfish A.K.A. the Fish That Will Eat Your Soul Also known as the fish of the damned, it appears the only reason we don't hear their curse-filled lamentations is because they're underwater.
 They only grow to be about four and a half inches long, but their bite-sized terror is potent--they hide in the deep during the day, then rise up at night, returning once more to the abyss as day breaks.

 And since they won’t let me write “The 7 Most Fucked Up Animal Dongs,” (Editor's Note: Only because it's been written already) I had to settle for focusing on just the animal stuff.
 So hey, here you go: Here’s a bunch of adorable animals that will probably nonetheless scar you for life.
 Let's skip the pleasantries and get right down to hyperventilating and swearing at nature, shall we?

-Rare Buddhist flower To Our Faithful Current.com Users: Current's run has ended after eight exciting years on air and online.
+You: Jesus, this weed is amazing.
+Rare Buddhist flower.
+To Our Faithful Current.com Users: Current's run has ended after eight exciting years on air and online.

 I always nodded in agreement because it struck me that most people shared the same sentiment, regardless of their origin.
 This says to me, that natural beauty and splendor are everywhere.
 Our planet is a wonderful place and there are countless gems like the Plitvice Lakes National Park in Croatia, for us to appreciate and preserve.
 The Plitvice Lakes National Park was granted UNESCO World Heritage status in 1979.